badaix/snapos/buildroot-external/README.md

 -*- popl
 -*- asio
 ```
- 5. Run `make`, wait, and find the image in `output/image/sdcard.img`
+ 5. Run `make`, wait, and find the image in `image/sdcard.img`
  6. Write the image to an sd card, e.g. (with `sdX` = your sd card's device name):
  ```
  buildroot-2017.11.2 $ sudo dd bs=4M if=output/images/sdcard.img of=/dev/sdX conv=fsync status=progress
  ```
  7. Boot your device.
-Snapclient will start automatically
+Snapclient will start automatically (make sure that `/etc/default/snapclient` contains the line `START_SNAPCLIENT=true`)
  8. Ethernet is configured to use DHCP.
 Login with user `root` and password `snapcast`

 ### WiFi